 The Women's Health Initiative (WHI) study was a major research program sponsored by the National Institutes of Health (NIH) in the United States that began in 1991 and included several large-scale clinical trials and observational studies involving over 160,000 postmenopausal women.
 The primary goal of the WHI was to examine the most common causes of death, disability, and poor quality of life in postmenopausal women, including cardiovascular disease, cancer, and osteoporosis.

 The Hormone Therapy trial investigated the effects of estrogen plus progestin on various health outcomes, including cardiovascular disease, breast cancer, and osteoporosis.
-In 2002, the WHI hormone therapy trial was stopped early due to an increased risk of breast cancer, heart disease, stroke, and blood clots in women taking estrogen plus progestin compared to those taking a placebo.
+In 2002, the WHI hormone therapy trial was stopped early due to an increased risk of breast cancer, heart disease, stroke, and blood clots found in women taking estrogen plus progestin compared to those taking a placebo.

 This is why hormone replacement therapy has gotten such a bad reputation and now most doctors think HRT = cancer.